estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a Doctoral candidate at the University of Bremen.
 My primary research fields are behavioral economics and industrial organization.
-I am specifically interested in exploring the economic implications of digital transformation, with a focus on competition, regulation, and welfare.
+I am specifically interested in exploring the economic implications of digital transformation, with a focus on competition, welfare, and regulation.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

 Starting from January 2024, I will be taking on a role as a Postdoctoral Researcher in the [Digital Economy Department](https://www.zew.de/en/research-at-zew/digital-economy#) at ZEW.